 To determine the order of matches each side in a pool is assigned a number, with the highest seed in the pool listed as number one.
 In Table 6, it displays how an even number of sides (i.e., four) are awarded a number and then paired for the first round.
-The highest seed should always play the lowest seed in the first match of the pool.

 Table 6 - Match Order Example (Pool of 4 - Part 1)

-Match 1 Match 2 Round 1 1 v 4 2 v 3
+Match 1 Match 2 Round 1 1 v 3 2 v 4

-To determine the next round of matches, the highest seed is fixed in the same slot and all other sides rotate so that the highest seed plays the remaining sides in descending order.
+To determine the next round of matches, the highest seed is fixed in the same slot and all other sides rotate.
 This process is repeated to produce the third round of matches.
 Depending on the number of sides, this process is repeated until all side have played each other.
 In Table 7, the second and third round of matches for the pool of four sides is described.